-Project Assistant, Eastern Europe, South Caucasus, Central Asia Division
+Project Assistant, Europe and Central Asia

 Richard Steyne is a Project Assistant supporting DCAF’s role as chair of the Security Sector Reform (SSR) Working Group within the NATO Partnership for Peace Consortium, with a focus on Defence Institution Building (DIB) and Intelligence Oversight.